-The application data may be process for the following purposes: assess your skills, qualifications, and suitability for the role, communicate with you about the recruitment process, keep records related to our hiring processes.
+The application data may be processed for the following purposes: assess your skills, qualifications, and suitability for the role, communicate with you about the recruitment process, keep records related to our hiring processes.

 The legal basis for processing Job application data is your consent.
 We may retain personal data from your CV for as long as it is necessary for our recruitment process but not longer than one year.
 You may withdraw your consent at any time via email@example.com.

 We may process information contained in any enquiry you submit to us regarding our company and/or our services ("enquiry data").
 The enquiry data may be processed for the purposes of offering, marketing and selling relevant services to you.
-The legal basis for this processing is our legitimate interest.
+The legal basis for this processing is your consent.